 \subsection{Source-Free Domain Adaptation}

 Recently, plenty of methods have been proposed to tackle SFDA for image classification, semantic segmentation and object detection.
 SHOT~\cite{liang2020we} and SHOT++~\cite{liang2021source} froze the classifier of the source model and matched the output target features to source feature distribution with information maximization and pseudo-label strategy.
-3C-GAN~\cite{li2020model} generated labeled data with target domain style to improve the target model based on conditional GAN.
 SFDA~\cite{liu2021source} generated fake samples with a BNS constraint and designed a dual attention distillation mechanism to transfer and retain the contextual information for semantic segmentation.
 LODS~\cite{li2022source} presented a style enhancement method to overlook the target domain style in source-free object detection.
 However, all of these methods are specifically designed for classification tasks and cannot be directly applied to pixel-level regression tasks, such as SR. To the best of our knowledge, this paper is the first work for Source-Free domain adaptation for image Super-Resolution (SFSR).